Olympic Mountain Polygraph

 The entire process (pre-test, exam, post-test) is audio- and video-recorded.

-Washington requires all-party consent; scheduling and signing the policy packet constitutes consent.
+Washington State requires all-party consent; scheduling and signing the policy packet constitutes consent.

 4. Confidentiality & Reports